Gateshead Interchange: Bus services

+Artwork

+The interchange features three artworks from Metro's Art on Transport programme.

 Keith Grant's Night and Day artworks were commissioned for the station in the early 1980s, at opposite ends of the station at platform level.
 The artwork consists of two mosaic mountain peaks, set against the backdrop of a day and night sky.

-Upon leaving the station (trains towards Newcastle), a second art installation is visible in the tunnel.
+A second art installation is in the tunnel and visible from northbound trains as they leave the station.
 Elizabeth Wright's Space Travel was commissioned in 2005, and showcases a series of 115 images which read like a short animated film strip.